kamarya/feedpp/README.md

 # Feed Plus Plus
-This is a C++ feed parser library using part of [Newsbeuter](https://github.com/akrennmair/newsbeuter).
+This is a C++ feed parser library adapted from [Newsbeuter](https://github.com/akrennmair/newsbeuter).
 ## Build and Install